STUDENTSin our undergraduate and postgraduate community

 I volunteered with Well London as a student and the work I did was invaluable in helping me know what to do on my first internship in Nigeria.
 It gave me the knowledge and experience I really needed.Josephine Nwaamaka-Bardi , MSc Public Health

 Unsure of what course is right for you?

 Contact our information advice and guidance team to discuss your options.Contact IAG

-1An academic qualification that will help you find the rewarding career you’ve dreamed about – both in terms of fulfilment and earning power.
+1An academic qualification that will help you find the rewarding career you’ve dreamed about.

 2Workplace experience through the many placements and internships that we help to organise through our extensive network of industry connections.

 3If you’re a new undergraduate, we’ll give you a free Samsung tablet device pre-loaded with your core textbooks in e-book form.
 Like our fast-changing surroundings, we’re focused firmly on the future.

 4A generous package of scholarships and bursaries worth a total of more than £2 million per year.